King Law | South Carolina Inheritance Laws

 If you pass without a will, South Carolina intestacy laws decide how your property is distributed.
 The distribution depends on whether you are married and how many surviving family members you have.

 If you have a spouse and no children, your spouse will inherit your entire estate.
-If you have a spouse and children, your spouse gets half and the remaining estate is split equally amongst the children.
+If you have a spouse and children, your spouse gets half, and the remaining estate is split equally amongst the children.

-If you have no spouse or children, your parents would receive your estate.
+If you have no spouse or children, your parents will receive your estate.
 If you don’t have a spouse, living parents, or children, then the intestacy laws will give your property to more remote relatives.
 If you have no living relatives of any kind, then the state of South Carolina will receive your property.

 Other South Carolina Inheritance Laws

 South Carolina does not levy an estate or inheritance tax.
-Large estates may be subject to the federal estate tax, and you may need to pay inheritance if you inherit property from someone who lived in another state.
+Large estates may be subject to the federal estate tax, and you may need to pay inheritance if you inherit property from someone who lives in another state.

 You should also keep in mind that some of your property won’t technically be a part of your estate.
 For example, a jointly-owned bank account would pass to the joint owner.
 A retirement account would pass to the named beneficiary, regardless of whether you have a will or who the beneficiary is.